wonwizard/ComfyUI_llm_koen_trans_solar/README.md

-# ComfyUI Korean to English translate prompt with Solar beta
+# ComfyUI Korean to English translation prompt with Solar beta

-This project is a ComfyUI version to translate prompt.
+This project is a ComfyUI version to Korean to English translattion prompt.

-Solar API is the best Korean to English and English to Korean translate LLM API by Upsatge.
+Solar API is the best and fastest Korean to English translation LLM-based API by Upstage.

 Drag and drop the image below into ComfyUI and it will be automatically configured.

-This can traslate Korean to English and English and Korean.
+It can translate Korean to English as well as English to Korean.

 This is a beta API, so you'll need to register for the full API later.